cosmos/testnets/testnet-wednesdays/demoday10/README.md

 `config.yaml` and `.env`.

 `config.yaml` will tell CVMS where to find your node.
-You can use a public endpoint for this, or you may use a docker-bridged IP address.
+You can use a public endpoint for this, or you may use a docker-bridged IP address if you are setting up CVMS in the same machine as a node.
 To find out your localhost's address from a bridged docker network, inspect the `docker0` network interface: